drshahizan/software-engineering/materials/module4/Yutongchai/readme.md

 <b>9.
 Moderation: </b>The system should have moderation capabilities to monitor and remove inappropriate content, and enforce community guidelines.

 <b>10.
-Privacy settings: The system should allow users to con
+Privacy settings: </b>The system should allow users to control their privacy settings, such as who can view their profile, posts, and messages.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.